k1nd0ne/VolWeb/README.md

  DJANGO_SECRET=SECRET_KEY_HERE
 ```

-Next, add your ssl certificate into the **nginx/ssl** folder (generated via certbot or openssl for example) :
+Next, add your ssl certificate into the **nginx/ssl** folder (generated via certbot or openssl for example):
 ```
 openssl genrsa > ./VolWeb/docker/nginx/ssl/privkey.pem
 openssl req -new -x509 -key ./VolWeb/docker/nginx/ssl/privkey.pem > ./VolWeb/docker/nginx/ssl/fullchain.pem
 ```
 **Don't forget to fill the different fields in the openssl certificate configuration.
 Make sure that the privkey and fullchain files respectively have the same name as the example above.**

-Finally, build the docker and run it.
+Finally, build the images and run the containers.
 ```
 cd ./VolWeb/docker
 docker-compose build